-- You can find the free quilt pattern used in this tutorial here.
+- You can find the quilt pattern used in this tutorial here.
 I used Boundless Flower Shoppe fabric from Craftsy for this quilt.

 - Scroll down past the tutorial for video clips of zig zag walking foot quilting in action.

 Here’s what you need for zig-zag walking foot quilting

 - A walking foot – If you plan to quilt more than one quilt in your life, I highly recommend a walking foot!
 Some walking foot brands are interchangeable so you don’t necessarily need the one that comes with your machine.
 I use a cheap singer walking foot for my Janome machine.
 I like it better than the expensive Janome walking foot that came with my machine.

 - A sewing machine that has the multi zig-zag stitch.
 If your machine has a few stitches and is not just a straight stitch machine, there is a good chance it has it.
 Below is what the multi zig zag stitch looks like on my Janome machine.

 - A walking foot guide or Hera marker to mark your lines.
 I used a Hera Marker on this quilt since it was smaller.
 My walking foot casing broke that holds my guide so it’s not as reliable as marking the lines ahead of time.
 It can still work.
 I just tape the guide to the back of the walking foot when I want to use it!

 - Quilting Needles.
 I don’t use actual quilting needles because they are hard to find.
 Most of the time I machine quilt with a universal needle like a Schmetz 80/12.